katharinebeaumont/manager-monitor/README.md

 # Monitor

+To run in monitor mode:
+- Ensure `application.properties` contains

+    agent.mode=monitor

+  and that the `agent.name` matches a Monitor in the database, that has an Application, and both are linked to a Location.

 Starts the application locally on the instructed port.
 Monitors the application based on available metrics.
 These depend on the application.